CRST Trucking School Review – Company Paid CDL Training

 • You must pass a DOT drug test.

-• You will be required to obtain your Hazmat Endorsement within 60 days of employment.
+• You’ll be required to obtain your Hazmat endorsement within 60 days of employment.

-• Drivers who meet TSA req. can get their background checks/fingerprinting done at orientation.
+• Drivers who meet TSA requirements can complete background checks and fingerprinting at orientation.

 • You must have a clean driving record for the past 3 years.